oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A variable that can take on 2^N different values conveys at most N bits of information.
-For example, an IPv4 address that can specify 2^32 different addresses is, by definition, a 32 bit information value*.
+For example, an IPv4 address that can specify 2^32 different addresses is, by definition, a 32 bit value*.
 But different data may be used to represent that information:
 * IPv4 dotted-quad contained in a JSON string: "192.168.141.240" (17 bytes / 136 bits).
+* IPv4 dotted-quad contained in a CBOR string: 0x6F3139322E3136382E3134312E323430 (16 bytes / 128 bits)
 * Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
 * CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).
 * IPv4 packet: 0xc0a88df0 (4 bytes / 32 bits).

+The 13 extra bytes used to format a 4 byte IP address as a dotted quad are useful for display purposes, but provide no information to the receiving application.
+Translating JSON data to CBOR does not yield a concise result; serializing based on an information model does.

-\* *Note: all references to information in this document assume independent uniformly-distributed values.*
+\* *Note: all references to information assume independent uniformly-distributed values.*
 *Source coding is beyond the scope of this specification.*

 ## 2.1 Information Modeling